grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/08 Tags and Groups.md

 </CodeGroup>

-Groups were designed to help you visualize the various parts of a large test.
 If your code looks like the example above, consider the following alternatives to write cleaner code:

 - For dynamic URLs, use the [URL grouping feature](/using-k6/http-requests#url-grouping).